JonJagger/cyber-dojo/readme.txt

   to be installed.

 :hidden_filenames
-  The names of necessary and/or supporting files (if there are any) that are NOT visible in the editor in the browser.
+  The names of necessary and/or supporting files that are NOT visible in the editor in the browser.
 Each of these files must exist in the folder.
 For example, a junit jar file or nunit assemblies.
 Not needed if you do not need hidden files.

 :unit_test_framework
   The name of the unit test framework used.
 This name partially determines the